-Students choosing to enroll in ART 283 will be charged \$271.50 to cover the cost of facility usage and materials.
+ART 283 has a course fee of \$271.50 to cover the cost of facility usage and materials.
 The ART 263 course is held in the Clay Studio and Glazing Room at the Waterworks Visual Arts Center in Salisbury.
-This course fee covers student materials that are rquired of all students enrolled in this course.
+This course fee covers student materials that are required of all students enrolled in this course.
 Students are not required to purchase textbooks for the course.
-The supplied proivded are approved by the faculty and supplied by Waterworks.
+The supplies provided are approved by the faculty and supplied by Waterworks.